celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 Mainly, for `ShrEx` and reconstruction analysis we need to know if the reconstruction succeeded and the time it took for the big block sizes(EDS >= 128).
-The tracing in this case would provide all the data for the whole reconstruction operation and for each sub operation within reconstruction, e.g time spend specifically on erasure coding
+The tracing in this case would provide all the data for the whole reconstruction operation and for each sub operation within reconstruction, e.g time spent specifically on erasure coding
 > NOTE: The exact compute time is not available unless [rsmt2d#107](https://github.com/celestiaorg/rsmt2d/issues/107)
 > is fixed.